llavaud/process-media/README.md

 # process-media

-This script will process (resize, compress...) images and videos according to the specified options.
+This script will process (resize, compress...) photos and videos according to the specified options.

 It depends on the following linux binary: